 \subsection{Set-up and computational details}

-The computations described in the previous section has been applied on a large set of major indexes and FX rates.
-The indexes have been selected to cover the main asset classes (stock markets, fixed incomes, commodities) and to contain some negative correlations, for a total of 21 indexes.
+The computations described in the previous section have been applied on a large set of major indexes and FX rates.
+The indexes have been selected in order to cover the main asset classes (stock markets, fixed incomes, commodities) and to contain some negative correlations, for a total of 21 indexes.
 The sample is completed by 6 major FX rates.

 Depending on the time series, the start date is 1998-10-02, the end date ranges from 2021-03-04 to 2021-05-13.
 All the assets are tested pairwise, for a total of $351$ unordered pairs or $702$ ordered pairs (the order matters in the Rosenblatt transform).
 Each pair is synchronized on the available daily innovations, discarding dates with 0 or 1 values.
 The resulting data sets have a length ranging from $5\,311$ to $5\,900$ points.
 This large bivariate empirical set allows for interesting cross-sectional studies, presented in this section.